The story behind fish hair sticks

 I have made little fish for a long time, and they slowly became one of the most recognisable parts of my work.
 This collection grew from wanting to bring them into something new, not just as decoration, but as part of a piece that moves, changes, and feels alive when worn.

 Each design in this collection is made around an interchangeable system.
-You choose your base, then choose your fish.
+You choose your fish, then choose your base.
 A simple stick can become something different with a goldfish or a guppy, and the same piece can feel more playful depending on what you pair together.

 The fish are joined by lotus, leaves, and green sandalwood - materials and shapes that felt naturally connected.
 I kept coming back to the quiet world of a pond: movement in the water, little shifts in light, leaves floating on the surface, and fish moving underneath.
 I wanted these pieces to feel a little like that.